Preservation Resource Center: Mission

 New Orleans is a city famous for its architecture.
 From the townhouse apartments of the French Quarter to the shotgun houses of Uptown, New Orleans features a wide array of architectural styles, styles which are often unique to the city.
-It is a visible testament to the rich history and culture of the city.

 However, New Orleans has suffered from the same problems with sinking property values and urban decline as other major cities.
 Many historic structures have been threatened with demolition.
 Even the now famous French Quarter was once a neglected immigrant ghetto in the early 20th century, which was also threatened with destruction.
 In the 1960s, there had been a serious attempt by the federal government to demolish the French Quarter's scenic riverfront and replace it with an interstate highway.

 The Preservation Resource Center promotes the protection of historic architecture in New Orleans, which it believes are vital to the economy, culture, and aesthetics of the city.
 The organization also advocates the involvement of citizens and communities in the restoration of historic neighborhoods and buildings.
 Most of the organization's programs are directed toward several target historic neighborhoods in the city.